ritesrnjn/react-mui-js-comp-gen/readme.md

-## React-MaterialUi Component Generator
+## React-MaterialUI Component Generator

-This projects creates web components using React and Material UI These components can be used outside a react project as a regular js library.
+This projects creates web components using React and Material UI.

+These components can be used outside a react project as a regular js library.

 #### Development